Three Little Chickpeas

 • Cinnamon stick

-Warm the oat milk in a pot on the stovetop to be hot but not boiling (steaming and tiny bubbles around the edge).
+Heat oat milk in a small saucepan on the stovetop on medium heat until it's hot but not boiling (steaming and tiny bubbles around the edge).
+Lower the heat if needed and stir frequently to not scorch the bottom of the pot.

 A pot on the stove with oat milk, cocoa powder, and chocolate chips.